How Can You Own The Sky?A Symphonic Poem Honoring Native Wisdom

 Oregon ArtsWatch Feature

-How Can You Own The Sky? was recently featured in an Oregon ArtWatch’s exploration of the Rogue Valley Symphony’s 50-year anniversary.
+How Can You Own The Sky? was recently featured in Oregon ArtWatch’s exploration of the Rogue Valley Symphony’s 50-year anniversary.
 CLICK HERE to read the article.

 Short documentary video